 The Delmontes \ Biography

-Formed in Edinburgh in 1979, cult garage/indiepop band The Delmontes released just two singles on indie label Rational Records: Tous Les Soirs (1980) and Don't Cry Your Tears (1981).
-Boasting a poised avant-retro sound and vision (three of the five band members were female), the band prefigured a raft of later indie trends, including C86, Creation, Sarah and TweeNet.
+Formed in Edinburgh in 1979, cult garage/indiepop band The Delmontes released just two singles on indie label Rational Records: Tous les Soirs (1980) and Don't Cry Your Tears (1981).
+Boasting a poised avant-retro sound and vision (three of the five band members were female), the band anticipated several later indie trends, including C86, Creation, Sarah and TweeNet.
 Both DinDisc and Zoo Records competed to sign the group, who completed a full UK tour with the Teardrop Explodes, but sadly this potential went unfulfilled, and The Delmontes split at the beginning of 1983.

 The roots of the band lie in an earlier outfit called Strange Daze, formed in Edinburgh in February 1979 by Mike Berry (guitar), Gordon Simpson (bass), Bernice Simpson (drums) and vocalist Julie Hepburn (nee Hogg).
 The name reflected a keen interest in The Doors, although Mike and Gordon's burgeoning interest in garage and psychedelic music soon expanded to include the 13th Floor Elevators, Seeds, Electric Prunes, Red Crayola and Golden Dawn, along with the seminal Nuggets compilation album.
 Along with Ronnie Gurr and John McTernan, Mike Berry and Gordon Simpson were also responsible for punk fanzine Hanging Around, a cultural mix reflected in Strange Daze's valiant atteps to fuse vintage psychedelia with contemporary post-punk.